EvaMaeRey/ggxmean/README.md

 <!-- badges: end -->

-The goal of ggxmean is to …
+The goal of ggxmean is plot the mean of x - and some other things like y\!

 ## Installation